Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Eat slowly.
 Take small bites.
 Chew each bite well before swallowing it.

 Drink sugar-free liquids, such as water.
 Drink them between (not with) meals.
-Wait 1 hour after meals before drinking liquids.
+Wait at least 30 to 60 minutes after meals before drinking liquids.

 Take vitamins as directed.

 Avoid fibrous foods, such as celery, string beans, and unprocessed meat.

 These tips can help you succeed:

 Choose a form of regular exercise you enjoy.

 Exercise at your own pace.

 Ask a friend to join you.